VICTORIAN LITERATURE & CULTURE - 2020/1

-The blog and essay assess subject knowledge in Victorian literature and culture and cognitive/analytical skills in critical thinking and in using criticism and theory in the close reading of literary texts.
-They also assess practical/professional skills in expressing ideas and critical analysis in written communication, and transferable skills in working independently and with negotiating different forms of writing –ie a short blog post and a longer essay.
+The essay assesses subject knowledge in Victorian literature and culture and cognitive/analytical skills in critical thinking and in using criticism and theory in the close reading of literary texts.
+It also assesses practical/professional skills in expressing ideas and critical analysis in written communication, and transferable skills in working independently.

 Thus, the summative assessment for this module consists of:

 Essay (2500 words)

 Seminar discussion with ongoing tutor feedback in seminar

 Students receive both written feedback and verbal feedback in tutorials that informs the final summative assessment, i.e. the essay.